greg-raven/Department-21/_posts/2013-11-25-where-to-retire.md

 You can retire to New York City where …

-1. You say “the city” and expect everyone to know you mean Manhattan.
+1. You say "the city" and expect everyone to know you mean Manhattan.
-2. You can get into a four-hour argument about how to get from Columbus Circle to Battery Park, but can’t find Wisconsin on a map.
+2. You can get into a four-hour argument about how to get from Columbus Circle to Battery Park, but can't find Wisconsin on a map.
-3. You think Central Park is “nature.”
+3. You think Central Park is "nature."
 4. You believe that being able to swear at people in their own language makes you multilingual.
-5. You’ve worn out a car horn. (ed. note: if you have a car).
+5. You've worn out a car horn. (ed. note: if you have a car).
 6. You think eye contact is an act of aggression.

 OR